brysgo/semantic-mapreduce/README.md

 Funnel.js
 ======

 Funnel.js is a funky hybrid between an event loop and a map-reduce implementation.
+The main use-case is to untangle complex buisness logic into something far more simple and expressive than our massive OO code bases usually end up being.
-Right now only a rudimentary serial implementation exists, but the ambition is to someday be able to write everything in Funnel.
+Right now only a rudimentary serial implementation exists, but the ambition is to someday have it scale across machines and handle things like server-client communication and persistance.

 ## Design Goals